danieljjb/kq-kayak-tours/README.md

 <img src="/docs/testimonials-section-phone.png">

-* The boxes are stacked on top of each other for phones users (Iphone XR used in example).
+* The boxes are stacked on top of each other for phone users (Iphone XR used in example).

 ### Contact Section

 <img src="/docs/contact-section.png">

-* The contact section contains a from which allows users to direcly message the business.
+* The contact section contains a form which allows users to direcly message the business.

 * There are fields to input first name, last name, email address and inquiry so the business can collect the right information in order to respond the the user.